mingyuan-xiang/lupe/README.md

 Here are two examples of the command:

-1. An continuous LeNet with no optimization that receives input from UART
+1. A continuous LeNet with no optimization that receives input from UART

 ```
 ./lupe.py code-gen --model-name LeNet --model-path models/onnx/LeNet.onnx --qf 5 --config configs/no_opt.json